-4. Review with the Independent Auditors any problems or difficulties the Independent Auditors may have encountered in connection with the annual audit or otherwise and any communications provided by the Independent Auditors and Synopsys’ response to that letter.
+4. Review with the Independent Auditors any problems or difficulties the Independent Auditors may have encountered in connection with the annual audit or otherwise and any communications provided by the Independent Auditors and Synopsys’ responses to those communications.
 Such review shall address any difficulties encountered in the course of the audit work, including any restrictions on the scope of activities or access to required information, any disagreements with management regarding U.S. generally accepted accounting principles (“GAAP”) and other matters, material adjustments to the financial statements recommended by the Independent Auditors and adjustments that were proposed but “passed”, regardless of materiality.
 The Committee shall be directly responsible for the resolution of any conflicts or disagreements between management and the Independent Auditors regarding financial reporting, accounting practices or policies.

 6. Discuss, periodically, policies for risk assessments and risk management with members of Synopsys’ Treasury department and internal audit groups.